SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 You can select the timing metric type in the **statistic** dropdown on the dashboard header.
 This will change the browser time metrics types on charts.

-You can also click on any data-point on the charts to open a details panel and view the **Infrastructure** tab to drill-down to traces representing user transactions from the selected time point.
+You can also click on any data point on the charts to open a details panel and view the **Infrastructure** tab to drill-down to traces representing user transactions from the selected time point.

 ![RUM_Overview.png](/img/rum/RUM_Overview.png)